hamaluik/blog.hamaluik.ca/posts/2016-09-17-dynamic-blender-properties.md

 summary: "As part of my most recent adventures in game engine programming, I came across a small problem—I needed a way to edit levels (both their geometry, and the entities within the level and their associated components).
 Writing an editor to do this is a rather daunting task.
 Thankfully, Blender is a free, open-source 3D application that is 'easily' extended (well, easy-ish).
 So, instead of writing my own editor, I can write a Blender addon to make it do what I need it to.
 First up in that, was presenting an interface for editing which components an object has, and setting the values of each components' attributes.
 I found this to be more difficult that I expected, thanks to the way Blender handles and presents data.
 I will show you here how I got things working, as there doesn't seem to be documentation on this and I had to wade through a lot of half-expired forum posts to get things working."
 ---

-As part of my most recent adventures in game engine programming, I came across a small problem&mdash;I needed a way to edit levels (both their geometry, and the entities within the level and their associated components).
+As part of my most recent adventures in game engine programming, I came across a small problem—I needed a way to edit levels (both their geometry, and the entities within the level and their associated components).
 Writing an editor to do this is a rather daunting task.
 Thankfully, [Blender](https://www.blender.org/) is a free, open-source 3D application that is "easily" extended (well, easy-_ish_).
 So, instead of writing my own editor, I can write a Blender addon to make it do what I need it to.
 First up in that, was presenting an interface for editing which components an object has, and setting the values of each components' attributes.
 I found this to be more difficult that I expected, thanks to the way Blender handles and presents data.
 I will show you here how I got things working, as there doesn't seem to be documentation on this and I had to wade through a lot of half-expired forum posts to get things working.

 Basically, in order to display any data in a panel in Blender, you must pre-define the property classes that it will render.
 The following code listing shows a simple panel which will show up in the object section of the properties panel: